 Often, we will need to check other items beyond network available services.
 This is the case of nodes internal status items like for instance the CPU load, free memory, disk usage, internal and environment temperatures, fan status, network interfaces traffic.
-To retrieve this kind of information specific protocols are required, including SNMP.
+To retrieve this kind of information specific protocols are required, and one possible option is SNMP.

-SNMP may be the only option on simple network devices like switches and printers, for higher level devices like servers, other options may be available, including specific monitoring software (agent) to be installed on the monitored device itself.
+SNMP may be the only option on simple network devices like switches and printers.
+For higher level devices, like servers, other options may be available, including specific monitoring software (agents) to be installed on the monitored device itself.